Humanity in healing: Payworks announces 20th anniversary donation to Main Street Project

 Set to open soon, this 14,000 sq. ft. space is almost seven times the size of the previous shelter space.
 Tightly-spaced mats on the floor are a thing of the past; now, MSP is proud to offer 120 single beds to help community members rest in safety and comfort.
 The new space also fills a significant gap by featuring 10 public-access washrooms (which include shower facilities and water bottle fill-up stations) – a rarity downtown, especially when businesses and other spaces are closed due to the pandemic.

 “One of the most meaningful changes in this new space is the inherent humanity in its design,” says Anastasia Ziprick, MSP’s Director of Development.
 “It’s open, welcoming and filled with colour, warmth and natural light.
 Not only does this better support the dignity of our community members; it also helps a larger group of the most underserved Winnipeggers feel comfortable entering our space and accessing our resources.
-This renovation allows us to support more people and in a more meaningful way, and wouldn’t be possible without the incredibly generosity of sponsors like Payworks.”
+This renovation allows us to support more people and in a more meaningful way, and wouldn’t be possible without the incredible generosity of sponsors like Payworks.”

 When community members feel welcome in a space like MSP, it can have a transformative and lasting impact on their lives.
 Al Wiebe is a highly-engaged advocate for those experiencing poverty and homelessness, whose own lived experience allows him to connect effectively with MSP’s community members in his many hours spent as a volunteer.